Mass of Christian Burial

 Obituary of Richard F. DeVenezia

-Richard F. DeVenezia, Longtime Mountain Lakes Resident, 91
+Richard F. DeVenezia, Builder, Longtime Mtn.
+Lakes Resident, 91

 Richard F. DeVenezia passed peacefully on June 21, 2022, five brief months after losing his beloved wife Ann.
 He shared 91 years of love and faith with his family and friends.
 People often commented on his smiling eyes and quick, playful wit.
 He was recognized for his accomplishments in work and service to family, church and community.

 Richard worked hard with Ann to provide a beautiful life for their family.
-Early in his engineering career, he held positions with Reaction Motors and then traveled for Graver Water.
-In 1961, to stay closer to his growing family, he joined DeVenezia Construction Co. in Whippany.
-The general contracting company built hundreds of schools, churches and other public buildings.
-He co-owned the business with his brothers and retired as Vice President after decades of dedicated service.
+His early career was with Reaction Motors and traveling for Graver Water.
+In 1961, to stay near his growing family, he joined DeVenezia Construction Co. in Whippany as a co-owner with his brothers.
+He retired as Vice President of the general contracting business after decades of dedicated service building schools, churches and other public buildings.
 Each summer, he took the family on vacation to Seaside Park.
-Richard and Ann traveled worldwide, including Italy, Spain, Greece, England, France, Russia and China.
-In 2001, he realized a long-held goal when they made a memorable road trip across the United States.
+Through the years, Richard and Ann traveled worldwide, including Italy, Spain, Greece, England, France, Russia and China.
+Especially memorable was their road trip across the United States.

 Richard was a long-standing parishioner of St. Catherine of Siena in Mountain Lakes, joining soon after the church was built by DeVenezia Construction and faithfully attending for 61 years.
 He made more than 55 retreats at Loyola House in Morristown.
 Always ready to help and serve, he was a Little League coach and Boy Scout Troop 41 leader, an enthusiastic band parent for his daughters, and a Meals on Wheels driver after retirement.
 Although he did not seek leadership roles, they came naturally.
 He was a Serra Club District Governor, Morris County Housing Authority Commissioner, and Mountain Lakes Environmental Commission Chairman.
-His construction prowess was helpful everywhere as he donated time and building materials.
 His life was built on a foundation of faith, family and service, and he was genuinely happy.

 Visiting hours will be held on Tuesday, June 28, from 4 p.m. to 7 p.m. at the Norman Dean Home for Services, Denville, NJ.
 A Mass of Christian Burial will be celebrated on Wednesday, June 29, at 10 a.m. at St. Catherine of Siena Parish, 10 N. Pocono Road, Mountain Lakes, NJ, and will be live streamed at: https://stcatherine-ml.org/

 Interment with military honors to follow at St. Vincent Cemetery, Madison, NJ.
-Flowers are lovely, and donations are also welcome to the good work of The Loyola Retreat House or The Nature Conservacy.
+Flowers are lovely, and donations are also welcome to the good work of The Loyola Retreat House or The Nature Conservancy.

 16 RIGHTER AVENUE, DENVILLE, NJ 07834